BLOG

 Business consulting addresses four downstream questions: how to execute the chosen strategy, which processes to document, how to scale operations, and how to measure execution effectiveness.
 The deliverables are operational: process documentation, system architecture, execution playbooks, and performance dashboards.
 The engagement timeline is twelve to eighteen months.
 The monthly investment is $8K to $25K.

 Strategy options are constrained by execution capacity.
 A company with three documented processes, no operational dashboards, and founder-dependent workflows cannot execute on a portfolio strategy.
 The strategic direction may be correct, but the company lacks the infrastructure to operationalize it.
-In my work with mid-market CEOs, this pattern repeats: execution stalls not because the strategy is wrong, but because the system cannot absorb the strategy.
+In the work with mid-market CEOs, this pattern repeats: execution stalls not because the strategy is wrong, but because the system cannot absorb the strategy.

 The Readiness Checklist: When You Need Strategy Consulting vs Business Consulting